mrvillage/pnwkit-py/README.md

   </p>
 </p>

-PnWKit is here to make interacting with the V3 Politics and War API easy.
+pnwkit-py is here to make interacting with the V3 Politics and War API easy.
 All you have to do is import the library, add your key, and make a query.

 ## Getting Started